• Skip to primary navigation

 4 More Gorgeous Holiday Cocktail Ideas

-5 A Sparkling Spiced Hibiscus Christmas Cocktail
+5 A Sparkling Spiced Hibiscus Winter Cocktail

 Sometimes, you just want to knock your friend’s socks off.
 That’s when I take a little time to garnish my glasses with powdered hibiscus, and mix up this cocktail.
 It’s luscious, sparkly, refined and so creative!
 It has quiet notes of cinnamon and clove, mixed with fruity, flowery hibiscus and elderflower.
 A true original.